EU backs Spain bank backstop, clears BBVA deal

-BRUSSELS (Reuters) - Spain won European approval on Wednesday for a backstop scheme to recapitalize banks until the end of the year, while Brussels also backed Spanish bank BBVA’s restructuring aid to help through the purchase of a smaller lender.
+BRUSSELS, July 25 (Reuters) - Spain won European approval on Wednesday for a backstop scheme to recapitalise banks until the end of the year, while Brussels also backed Spanish bank BBVA’s restructuring aid to help through the purchase of a smaller lender.

 The European Commission said it gave Spain the go-ahead to provide urgent support to banks to cover their short-term capital needs until the end of December this year.